CowenPlanet/LLMs-data-pipeline/README.md

-# 🌌 Cowen Neural Data Terminal
+# 🌌 Auto Data Processing System

 An automated LLMs data governance pipeline that transforms raw data into high-quality synthetic Q&A pairs.